-There are anecdotal reports that use of exogenous ketones provide mental clarity, enhanced focus and athletic performance benefits.
-At the same time there are also people who have been taking these products for a while that don’t appear to be doing so well.
+There are anecdotal reports that exogenous ketones provide mental clarity, enhanced focus and athletic performance benefits.
+At the same time, there are also people who have been taking these products for a while that don’t appear to be doing so well.

-A July 2016 study Ketone Bodies and Exercise Performance: The Next Magic Bullet or Merely Hype? didn’t find that EXOGENOUS ketones were very exciting.
+A July 2016 study Ketone Bodies and Exercise Performance: The Next Magic Bullet or Merely Hype? didn’t find that EXOGENOUS ketones to be very exciting.

 Recently, ketone body supplements (ketone salts and esters) have emerged and may be used to rapidly increase ketone body availability, without the need to first adapt to a ketogenic diet.
 However, the extent to which ketone bodies regulate skeletal muscle bioenergetics and substrate metabolism during prolonged endurance-type exercise of varying intensity and duration remains unknown.
 Therefore, at present there are no data available to suggest that ingestion of ketone bodies during exercise improves athletes’ performance under conditions where evidence-based nutritional strategies are applied appropriately.